cogdiver/portafolio/004__composer-dataproc-bq/README.md

-# Proof of concept
+# ETL (GCS / Bigquery / Dataproc / Composer)

+Proof of concept for file upload ETL from GCS to Bigquery with Dataproc orchestrated with Composer.
 Implement architecture for ETL with the following GCP services
 - Composer
 - GCS
 - Dataproc